-A total of 10 659 human cases of extended spectrum betalactamase (ESBL)- producing Enterobacteriaceae were reported in 2016, an increase of 11% compared to 2015, and increases occurred in 15 of Sweden’s 21 counties.
-The most commonly reported species was Escherichia coli with 86% of all cases followed by Klebsiella pneumoniae with 9%.
+A total of 10 084 human cases of extended spectrum betalactamase (ESBL)-producing Enterobacteriaceae were reported in 2017, a decrease with 5% compared to 2017, and 11 of Sweden’s 21 counties reported less cases.
+The most commonly reported species was Escherichia coli with 86% of all cases followed by Klebsiella pneumoniae with 10%.
 Most ESBL-producing bacteria were found in urine samples.
-Invasive infections with ESBL-producing bacteria increased from 578 cases in 2015 to 609 cases in 2016.
+Invasive infections with ESBL-producing bacteria were reported in 594 cases in 2017 compared to 609 cases in 2016.

 A special type of ESBLs, so-called ESBLCARBA, confers resistance to carbapenems as well as other classes of betalactam antibiotics.
-Bacteria with this extended resistance mechanism became notifable for both clinicians and laboratories in 2012.
-A total of 126 new cases were detected in 2016 compared to 115 cases 2015, and the two most common types of enzymes were OXA-48 and NDM.
-During the year, two clusters involving a total 12 cases of E. coli with NDM-5 were identifed using whole-genome typing.
-Several of these cases were domestically acquired, but for the majority of cases epidemiological data linking cases are missing.
-Because the treatment alternatives for these infections are few if any, it is necessary to undertake active surveillance of these new and extremely resistant bacteria in order to detect them at an early stage and thereby prevent their spread within the health care system.
+Bacteria with this extended resistance mechanism are notifable for both clinicians and laboratories since 2012.
+A total of 116 new cases were detected in 2017 compared to 127 cases 2016, and the two most common types of enzymes were OXA-48 and NDM.
+An hospital-related outbreak with an OXA-48 producing E. coli was detected during the year with fve cases.
+As the treatment alternatives for these infections are few if any, it is necessary to undertake active surveillance of these new and extremely resistant bacteria in order to detect them at an early stage and thereby prevent their spread within the health care system.

 ESBL-producing Enterobacteriaceae are, with the exception of broilers, rare among animals in Sweden.
-In 2016, the occurrence of ESBL-producing E. coli in intestinal and meat samples from broilers and from intestinal samples from turkeys was investigated with screening methods.
-Such bacteria were isolated from 42% of the intestinal samples and 44% of the meat samples from broilers of Swedish origin, and 34% of the intestinal samples from broilers.
-The occurrence in intestinal samples from broilers was comparable with 2015.
-Changes in the screening methodology prevent any direct comparisons with the fgures from previous years and for the occurrence in meat.
-For the frst time in Svarm, ESBL-producing E. coli was also detected in one (1%) of the intestinal samples from turkeys.
+In 2017, the occurrence of ESBL-producing E. coli in intestinal samples from pigs, samples of pork and beef, and in intestinal samples from broilers was investigated with screening methods.
+Such bacteria were isolated from 4% of the intestinal samples from pigs, 0 and <1% of the pork and beef samples of Swedish origin, and 34% of the intestinal samples from broilers.
+The occurrence in intestinal samples from broilers was comparable with previous years.
+Changes in the screening methodology prevent any direct comparisons with the fgures from previous years.

-The total number of reported human cases of MRSA was 3 375 in 2017, a decrease with 15% compared to 2016.
+The total number of human cases of MRSA was 3 375 in 2017, a decrease with 15% compared to 2016.
 After the sharp increase of cases seen in 2015–2016 the rate of increase seems to decline to the slower rate seen in previous years.
 The increase during 2015–2016 was mainly comprised of cases among persons seeking asylum and was likely due to higher prevalence, increased need for medical care, and increased sampling in this group.
 No increased spread of MRSA in hospitals has been reported in connection with this increase among persons seeking asylum, nor has there been a progressive increase in domestic cases of MRSA in the general population.

-The majority of the MRSA infections were acquired abroad.
-Community-acquired infections dominated among domestic cases (76%) but were less frequent among imported cases (58%).
-Hospital-acquired infections were comparatively more common in imported cases (16%) than among domestic cases (4,6%).
-Forty-four invasive isolates of MRSA were reported in 2016.
+A nearly equal number of MRSA infections were acquired in Sweden and abroad.
+Community-acquired infections dominated among domestic cases (72%) and were less frequent among imported cases (53%).
+Hospital-acquired infections were comparatively more common in imported cases (22%) than among domestic cases (7%).
+Fifty-fve invasive isolates of MRSA were reported in 2017.

-The occurrence of MRSA in animals in Sweden is still low, which limits the spread from animals to humans.
+MRSA is notifable in animals in Sweden.
+The occurrence is still low, which limits the spread from animals to humans.
 In 2017, MRSA was isolated from the animal species horse, dog, cat, rabbit, cattle, goat and sheep.
-MRSA with mecC was detected in samples from several goats and sheep in an outbreak at a zoo.
+MRSA with mecC was isolated from several animals in a goat herd.
 In companion animals, the same types of MRSA as in humans dominate, indicating a human source of MRSA in these animals.
 In horses, livestock-associated MRSA CC398 is the most common type but other types occur.
 At two occasions in 2017, spread of MRSA was suspected between horses in equine clinic facilities.

-Sixty-seven cases of pneumococci with reduced susceptibility to penicillin (PNSP, defned as MIC > 1 mg/L) were reported in humans in 2016, and in 2015 there were 59 reported cases.
-Two invasive cases were reported.
+Sixty-one cases of pneumococci with reduced susceptibility to penicillin (PNSP, defned as MIC > 1 mg/L) were reported in 2017, and in 2016 there were 67 reported cases.
+Five invasive cases were reported.

-In 2016, a total of 165 new cases of vancomycin-resistant enterococci (VRE) were reported in humans compared to 157 cases in 2015.
-Enterococcus faecium carrying the resistance gene vanA (126 cases) was more common than those carrying vanB (24 cases).
-In 2016 there were no large hospital outbreaks reported.
-During years with large hospital outbreaks, vanB has been the most common resistance gene.
+In 2017, a total of 244 new cases of vancomycin-resistant enterococci (VRE) were reported compared to 165 cases in 2016.
+Enterococcus faecium carrying the resistance gene vanA (161 cases) was more common than those carrying vanB (68 cases).
+In 2017 there were four large hospital outbreaks reported.
+During earlier years with large hospital outbreaks, vanB has been the most common resistance gene.
 Two invasive VRE infection were reported in 2017.

 Salmonella is rare in animals in Sweden, and few incidents involve antibiotic-resistant strains.
 Strains with ESBL resistance have never been found in isolates from animals in Sweden, and resistance to ﬂuoroquinolones is rare.
 Usually humans diagnosed with Salmonella in Sweden has contracted the infection abroad or through imported foodstuffs.
 This is most likely the explanation to the higher levels of resistance, e.g. to ﬂuoroquinolones, in isolates from humans than in isolates from Swedish animals.

 Campylobacter from animals in Sweden are mostly susceptible, and resistance to erythromycin, for example, is most uncommon.

 Infections, either in humans or in animals, caused by Salmonella and Campylobacter are usually not treated with antibiotics.
-In humans, only a small proportion of isolates are tested for susceptibility, and most of these are related to serious infections.
-See the "Comparative analysis” section of each bacterium.
+See the “Comparative analysis” section of each bacterium.

 Human clinical isolates

-In this Swedres-Svarm report all data on clinical isolates from humans have been collected through Svebar.
+In this Swedres-Svarm report almost all data on clinical isolates from humans have been collected through Svebar.
 This is an automated system that collects all culture results from participating laboratories.
-Currently 15 laboratories deliver data to Svebar.
+Currently 19 laboratories deliver data to Svebar.
 In contrast to previous years, the data for this year will contain all culture results from different individuals, e.g. duplicate fndings from blood cultures.
-This will result in some differences in resistance levels, especially for species isolated less frequently and for unusual resistance types.
+This is expected to cause some differences in resistance levels, especially for species isolated less frequently and for unusual resistance types.

-The following results are for invasive isolates from EARSNet.
-In general the level of resistance was lower for clinical isolates reported to ResNet.
-In E. coli and K. pneumoniae, the levels of resistance to third-generation cephalosporins has increased continually, and is now approximately 8% and 4%, respectively.
+In E. coli and K. pneumoniae from blood, the levels of resistance to third-generation cephalosporins has increased continually, and is now approximately 6% and 5.4%, respectively.
 MRSA isolates accounted for 1.8% of S. aureus from skin and soft tissue infection, which is low from a European perspective.
-The rate of non-susceptibility to penicillins in Streptococcus pneumoniae (referred to as PNSP) was 12% in 2017.
+The rate of non-susceptibility to penicillins in Streptococcus pneumoniae from nasopharynx (referred to as PNSP) was 12% in 2017.
 For invasive E. faecalis the rate of vancomycin resistance was 0.5 % and no vancomycin resistance was found among invasive E. faecium.

-Other bacterial species are included in special surveillance programmes and are often referred to special laboratories, including C. difficile, Mycobacterium tuberculosis, Neisseria gonorrhoeae, and N. meningitidis.
+Other bacterial species are included in special surveillance programmes and are often referred to special laboratories, including C. diffcile, Mycobacterium tuberculosis, Neisseria gonorrhoeae, and N. meningitidis.

 Animal clinical isolates

 Bacteria causing clinical disease in animals are mostly susceptible to antibiotics relevant for treatment.
 Respiratory pathogens from farm animals and horses are generally susceptible to benzylpenicillin, but penicillin resistance is common in Staphylococcus pseudintermedius from dogs and occurs in S. aureus from horses and Staphylococcus felis from cats.
 Resistance in E. coli occurs in all animals but is most prominent in enteric isolates from young calves.
-Susceptibility testing for guidance in antibiotic therapy is warranted, especially for staphylococci and E. coli.
+Susceptibility testing for guidance in antibiotic therapy is warranted, especially for staphylococci, E. coli and Brachyspira spp.